xybu/onedrived-dev/README.md

 * `inotify-tools`
 * `python3-dbus` (or probably `libdbus-glib-1-dev`)

-On other distros like Fedora names of those packages may vary.
+On other distros like Fedora, names of those packages may vary.

 Note that `keyring`, which provides secure local storage for OneDrive credentials (the leak of which may result in total compromise of your OneDrive